Man charged with killing Memphis jogger held without bond

 General Sessions Judge Louis Montesi had ordered him held on $510,000 bond Tuesday on charges of especially aggravated kidnapping, tampering with evidence, theft and fraud.

-Henderson had faced only those charges before the body of Fletcher was identified by police Tuesday as the one found a day earlier behind a vacant duplex.
-He was then charged with first-degree murder and he made his first court appearance on that charge Wednesday.
+Henderson had faced only those charges before police on Tuesday identified a body found a day earlier behind a vacant duplex as Fletcher.
+He was then charged with first-degree murder and made his first court appearance on that charge Wednesday.
 The judge said the name change to Henderson would be placed in the court record.

 The suspect’s public defender has filed a sealed motion regarding his future representation.
 Details of the motion have not been disclosed.
 The public defender has not commented publicly on specifics of the charges against Henderson.